Structure of conceptual models in the senior operating staff of nuclear power plants

 Along the horizontal axis are the power unit operation links (cognitive component) and unit control links (regulatory component).
 The reactor department operation and control links are followed by those of the turbine department.
 This sequence reflects the main technological process control in the power unit: reactor-assisted coolant production (using water heated to a certain temperature), and coolant transformation into steam energy and then into electric power in the turbine generator.
 For this reason, the horizontal axis of the semantic space is interpreted as the “Technological process in the nuclear power plant unit” factor.
 Along the vertical axis, there are the links between the duty shift operators (communicative component), reflecting the SRO’s views of the duty shift operators’ interactions.
 Placed in the lower part of the vertical axis are the links between the characteristics reflecting the executive operators’ jobs and duties; in the upper part are the links between the characteristics reflecting the supervisory duty shift operators’ jobs and duties.
 The vertical axis is interpreted as the “Operational management of the NPP unit” factor.
 This general scheme suggests that the main technological process in the power unit and its control by the duty shift operators are presented in the SROs’ conceptual model as relatively independent processes.

 On the basis of the К-means clustering analysis, we came to a conclusion about the existence of two types of the power unit conceptual models, whereby both types retain the same general scheme (see Figure 2).The criteria for distinguishing these types were the relative number of strong and weak intra- and intersystem links, as well as the links between the operators.
-As Figure 3 shows, the relative number of strong (6–7 points) links of each kind in Type 1 conceptual models is significantly (1.9 ÷ 2.1) larger than in Type 2 (≤ 0,01; F-criterion).
-On the contrary, the relative number ofweak (1–2 points) links of each kind in Type 1 conceptual models is considerably smaller than in Type 2 (≤ 0,01; F-criterion).
+As Figure 3 shows, the relative number of strong (6–7 points) links of each kind in Type 1 conceptual models is significantly (1.9 ÷ 2.1) larger than in Type 2 (p ≤ 0,01; F-criterion).
+On the contrary, the relative number ofweak (1–2 points) links of each kind in Type 1 conceptual models is considerably smaller than in Type 2 (p ≤ 0,01; F-criterion).

 Figure 2.
 Two types of SRO conceptual models